lijandrew/webref/architecture.md

 - These transformations are applied to `transformWrapper` in `Canvas`, which contains all `RefImage` components and anything that should respond to panning and zooming.
 - We apply the transforms to `transformWrapper` rather than the `Canvas` div itself so that `Canvas` can remain fullscreen and clickable for functionality like context menu and deselect.
 - Luckily, `Rnd` continues to work when outside the bounds of its parent element (`transformWrapper` in this case), effectively allowing for an infinite canvas.
-- See `Canvas.tsx`
+- See `Canvas.tsx`.

 ### Summary

-- The app's core functionality essentially revolves around the zustand global store.
+- The app's functionality revolves around the zustand global store.
     - Anything involving reference images goes through `refMap` or its helper functions.
     - The global store also contains other widely-used state information, such as a Set tracking which reference images are selected.
 See comments in `useStore.ts` for more.
 - Everything else, like mouse event logic, file handling, dragging/resizing, UI, etc., is handled by the components themselves.
+    - `RefImage` both pulls and pushes updates to `refMap` to stay in sync.
+Some features, like multi-image dragging, are made possible by this two-way sync.
+    - `RefImage` uses complex logic to differentiate mouse event intents.
+    - The canvas is zoomed and panned by applying CSS transformations to an inner wrapper div.